Michael Sachs

 Data Science Manager Mar 2017 - Oct 2018

-• Led research team working to improve B2B marketing data quality through entity resolution, clustering, and machine learning.
+• Directed ML research initiatives to improve B2B marketing data quality via entity resolution, clustering, and supervised models.

 Discovery Digital Networks